 When Do Workers’ Compensation Benefits Run Out?

-If you were hurt on the job and are expecting to earn benefits as a result, it may be worthwhile to contact a workmans comp lawyer in Milwaukee, WI.
-This is especially true when a worker sustains a serious or a catastrophic injury.
-The reason for this is that most workers do not have a thorough understanding of their state’s workers compensation laws.
-As a result, they can be taken advantage of by their employer and/or their employer’s workers compensation carrier.
-At Hickey & Turim, our Milwaukee, WI workmans comp lawyer does not charge clients up front; rather, you will only pay a reasonable percentage of the monies that they are able to secure for you from the compensation carrier.
-Find out if our workers compensation lawyer may be able to increase the amount of the benefits you are expecting to receive.
+If you were hurt on the job and are expecting to earn benefits as a result, it may be worthwhile to contact a workman’s comp lawyer in Milwaukee, WI.
+This is especially true when a worker sustains a serious or catastrophic injury.
+The reason for this is that most workers do not have a thorough understanding of their state’s workers’ compensation laws.
+As a result, they can be taken advantage of by their employer and/or their employer’s workers’ compensation carrier.
+At Hickey & Turim, our Milwaukee, WI workman’s comp lawyer does not charge clients upfront; rather, you will only pay a reasonable percentage of the monies that they are able to secure for you from the compensation carrier.
+Find out if our worker’s compensation lawyer may be able to increase the amount of the benefits you are expecting to receive.
 In addition, if benefits were denied to you, this is another reason to contact us at Hickey & Turim.
 We may be able to get your denial reversed.
 Call us for a free consultation.

 Wisconsin Workers’ Compensation Benefits

-Generally speaking, a worker who is seriously injured on the job is eligible to collect workers compensation benefits for the duration of their recovery.
+Generally speaking, a worker who is seriously injured on the job is eligible to collect workers’ compensation benefits for the duration of their recovery.
 The benefits they receive will be a percentage of their regular earnings, which is usually about two-thirds.
 Regardless of the severity of their injury, they will probably not receive benefits equal to their normal income.
 However, the medical care they require should be covered by their benefits.
 Understand that this is not always a straightforward process.
-For instance, the workers compensation carrier may claim that the injury is not as serious as it actually is and therefore are unwilling to pay for the necessary medical treatment.
-Even before this happens, contact workmans comp lawyer serving Milwaukee, WI to make sure your rights are protected.
+For instance, the worker’s compensation carrier may claim that the injury is not as serious as it actually is and therefore is unwilling to pay for the necessary medical treatment.
+Even before this happens, contact a workman comp lawyer serving Milwaukee, WI to make sure your rights are protected.

 Temporary Total Disability

-- The amount of benefits for which you will qualify will be a percentage of your usual wages, usually two-thirds of what you normally earn.
+- The number of benefits for which you will qualify will be a percentage of your usual wages, usually two-thirds of what you normally earn.

 Permanent and Total Disability